Search Marriage & Divorce Records, Warrants, State Records Free

 Finding the right record custodian is usually a matter of checking the web for the right government agency or repository, but a grasp of government structures and functions can help narrow the search.
 Sites like Records Page can also help pinpoint the right agencies to check with, but readers should always perform their due diligence.

-4. Requesting & Searching Public Records (How-To-Guide)
+4. Requesting & Searching Public Records (How-To-Resource)

 Once an individual knows which state or jurisdiction to look in, determines if the records are viewable, and determines which agency handles the record, requesting the records becomes a breeze.

 Criminal records can be hosted in many directories, such as jail records, court records, or background check repositories which we touch on below.
-Some states even allow state residents to request a person’s criminal history for a nominal fee.
-In contrast, other states allow residents and non-residents to search a person’s criminal history.

 However, a minority of states only share criminal history information with employers and other criminal justice agencies, so it’s dependent on where the searcher resides.